babelfish-for-postgresql/babelfish_project_website/_internals/software-architecture.md

 from a PostgreSQL server.
 This allows the PostgreSQL server to speak more than one language, making the setup flexible and easy to manage.

-By default, Babelfish listens for connections on two TCP ports, in two dialects:
+A PostgreSQL database that is running Babelfish listens for connections on two (configurable) TCP ports, in two dialects:

-- SQL Server dialect, clients connect to port 1433.
+- SQL Server dialect (TDS).
-- PostgreSQL dialect, clients connect to port 5432.
+- PostgreSQL dialect.

+Once the TDS handler has accepted and processed a request coming in on the TDS port, the request is passed on to a PostgreSQL backend.
+The backend parses the request using a custom parser, modified to understand SQL Server dialect.

 <img src="/assets/images/babel_architecture.png" title="System architecture" width="800"/>

-Once the TDS handler has accepted and processed a request coming in on port 1433, the request is passed on to a standard PostgreSQL backend.
-The backend parses the request using a custom parser, modified to understand SQL Server dialect.

 There are no significant changes to the PostgreSQL optimizer or the PostgreSQL executor.